-Research and Travel support
+Research and Travel Support

 UIC offers various sources of funding for travel (and other research purposes), and the department has been successful in obtaining them – in principle, every student who earns their PhD in our department should be able to obtain funding from one of these sources at least once in their time at UIC.
 In addition to easing the financial burden of being a student, applying for awards is good practice, and successful applications enhance your CV.
-Students should take the initiative in applying, but the DGS will help in any way he/she can.
+Students should take the initiative in applying, but the DGS will help in any way they can.

 Here are the main sources, though a search may turn up others.

 - LAS-Philosophy Department Travel Awards will subsidize travel to present or comment at meetings.
 We have two deadlines each year, November 15th and April 1st, each year: submit your request at the first date after you are accepted to the meeting.
 Requests must show that other grants (such as those on this page) were applied for (requests for matching funds for such applications should be made as needed).
 Students can count on receiving at least $100 for eligible trips.
 Eligibility and instructions are found here.
-(Ignore the LAS instructions.)

 - The Graduate Student Presenter Awards are intended to help graduate students defray costs associated with presenting research at scholarly meetings or conferences, (e.g., registration and/or travel expenses).

-- Graduate Student Council Awards are issued by the governing graduate student body consisting of representatives from all degree-granting programs in the Graduate College.
+- The Graduate Student Council Awards are issued by the governing graduate student body consisting of representatives from all degree-granting programs in the Graduate College.